madetech/handbook/guides/office/officehandbook.md

 The desks are a set height (approximately 70 cm) with extension leads to plug into located on top of the desks.

 The kitchen is a shared kitchen within Runway East; there are dishwashers within the lower cabinets, as well as a full-height fridge.
-Cups are stored in an upper cabinet which may be difficult for someone in a wheelchair to access.
+Cups are stored in an upper cabinet which may be difficult for some people to access without assistance.
 Hot drinks supplies are stored on the countertop and may be difficult to access from a lower height.

 ### Health and safety information